aidanduffy68-prog/ABC/docs/ORACLE_POSITIONING_FRAMEWORK.md

 **Problem Statement:** "Government agencies spend weeks arguing about threat assessments.
 Intelligence bounties take months to evaluate.
 There's no objective truth layer for national security intelligence."

-**Solution:** "GH Systems ABC is the UMA Oracle for government intelligence.
+**Solution:** "GH Systems ABC is the UMA Oracle for sovereign intelligence.
 We provide cryptographically verifiable intelligence assessments in <500ms—the same trustless, automated model that DeFi uses, applied to national security."

 ### For Private Sector (Licensing)